These helpful tips will ensure you are prepared to take the leap into homeownership!

 Go to a few open houses – Attending an open house with your significant other is a great way to determine what you do and do not want in a home of your own.
 For example, you attend an open house in a two-story home that boasts your ideal three bedrooms and two bathrooms.
 However, you notice there is no bathroom on the primary level of the home.
 You and your spouse agree that this is a great inconvenience.
 Going forward, you will be sure to look for a bathroom on each level of the home.
 After attending the open house, you’ve been given an idea of what comparable homes in the area may cost and you have a better idea of what you want in a home.

-Find a realtor - This is arguably the most important step in house hunting.
-Your realtor should take all of your needs into consideration, and provide you with professional advice throughout the house hunting process from start to finish.
+Find a realtor – This is arguably the most important step in house hunting.
+Your realtor should take all of your needs into consideration, and provide you with professional advice throughout the house-hunting process from start to finish.
 Working with someone who has over ten years’ experience in the industry and a reputation for being “the realtor that cares” is certainly taking a step in the right direction!
+It is important to use a realtor with an online presence.
+According to the blog “Real Estate Marketing Collateral” by Paperflite, 51% of buyers found their homes on the internet.

 Protect your investment – You have heard all about the importance of homeowners insurance, after all, it protects those brand new stainless steel appliances you got as a housewarming present from your parents.
 Yet, you haven’t given much thought to whether or not you could afford your mortgage or the utilities without your significant other’s income.
 While we’re not suggesting you’re going your separate ways, we are suggesting that it might be time you got life insurance.
 With a life insurance policy, you’ll be sure to protect your investment and find comfort in knowing that the home you share together will always be yours.

-Buying your first home is an exciting but time consuming endeavor.
-Aways make sure you’re working with a professional as well as talking to experienced homebuyers in your circle to get an idea for their experiences.
+Buying your first home is an exciting but time-consuming endeavor.
+Always make sure you’re working with a professional as well as talking to experienced homebuyers in your circle to get an idea for their experiences.
 Always do your due diligence because a home isn’t something you want to have buyers remorse for.
 If you need help shopping in the Boca Raton area, call Chance Realty today!